cindyl5697/github-tutorial/README.md

 ## Workflow & Commands
 * **git init** - Initialize the terminial
 * **git add file** - Add to the staging area
 * **git commit -m "message"** - Permanently stores changes from the staging area inside the repository by a message
 * **git diff** - Checks difference between the working directory  and the staging area
 * **git log** - Chronologically on the resportitory.
 Shows all previous commits
+* **git commit -m "message"** - Permanently stores changes from the staging area inside the repository by a message
+* **git diff** - Checks difference between the working directory  and the staging area
+* **git log** - Chronologically on the resportitory.
+Shows all previous commits
+* **git checkout -- file** - Rewrite the line but forgot the exact.
+Discard changes in working directory
+* **git reset HEAD file** - Able to upstage the file from the staging area
+* **git status** - To see when it was last commited.
+It can also use for a command to see which files have been edited since the last commit (they will be red) or a command to see which files are staged for the commit (they will be green)
+* **git revert** - Works by undoing changes that were made in the specified by commit by creating another new commit and not actually removing any previous commits.
+This is ideal for published changes because the true history of the repo is preserved.